 - Routing Element: A Routing Element implements some subset of the routing system.
 It does not need to have a forwarding plane associated with it.
-Examples of Routing Elements can include: - A router with a forwarding plane and RIB Manager that runs ISIS, OSPF, BGP, PIM, etc. - A server that runs BGP as a Route Reflector - An LSR that implements RSVP-TE, OSPF-TE, and PCEP and has a forwarding plane and associated RIB Manager.

-A server that runs ISIS, OSPF, BGP and uses ForCES to control a remote forwarding plane.
+Examples of Routing Elements can include: - \ A router with a forwarding plane and RIB Manager that runs ISIS, OSPF, BGP, PIM, etc., - \ A BGP speaker acting as a Route Reflector, - \ An LSR that implements RSVP-TE, OSPF-TE, and PCEP and has a forwarding plane and associated RIB Manager, - \ A server that runs ISIS, OSPF, BGP and uses ForCES to control a remote forwarding plane,